Cloud Ready Solutions

 Pricing and licensing structure

-Keepit pricing for MSPs sits at approximately $1.99/user/month with unlimited retention and no egress fees.
+Keepit's Australian list price for Business Essentials ranges from AUD $2.63 to $4.47/user/month depending on seat count and contract term, with unlimited retention and no egress fees.
 The pricing model is predictable: per user, per month, no storage caps, no surprise charges for restores.

 The hidden cost comparison favours Keepit when you factor in coverage breadth.
 With Datto you protect M365 and Google Workspace.
 With Keepit at a similar or lower per-user cost, you protect those two platforms plus Salesforce, Azure AD, Dynamics 365, and more.
 Per-workload, Keepit's unit economics are significantly better.